+In this world run by “overly friendly people”, we silent types often feel misunderstood, discriminated, and ostracized.
 One of the downsides of introverts is not being known for certain tasks you are actually good at.
-Let’s have a look at some of them.
+Are you an introvert or know someone who is?
+Let’s have a look at some of these hidden but wonderful traits and characteristics…

 1. Having thought-provoking conversations